UrName51/Server/README.md

-﻿## I made the front ennd for the webiste using parallax scrolling
+﻿## I made the front-end for the webiste using parallax scrolling

 Check it out for yourself